 A great idea.
-But, when you are up to your eyes in other arrangements: from eating fads (sorry, dietary requirements), invites, seating plans – where do you put Margot and Terry, (the close friends of no-one quite knows who) … button holes, bouquets, readings, music … it’s another first-world headache.
+But, when you are up to your eyes in other arrangements: from dietary requirements, invitations, seating plans – where do you put Margot and Terry, (the close friends of no-one quite knows who) … button holes, bouquets, readings, music … it’s another first-world headache.
 What wines should you choose?
 Do you want fizz for the toasts?
 How much should you buy?
 Will it be delivered on time?

 Here are five general things to consider.

 You may have gone off piste with the venue.
 Don’t go off piste with the wine.
 Everyone has different tastes.
 You need safe options.
 Soft easy drinking reds like Merlot, Shiraz, Pinot Noir – or juicy blends from southern Italy or France.
 And crisp refreshing whites – Pinot Grigio, Chardonnay (not too heavily oaked), Sauvignon – again not too in your face like some of the New Zealand Sauvignons, but fresh and crisp from the Loire, south of France or South Africa.